GoogleChrome/chrome-extensions-samples/api-samples/omnibox/new-tab-search/README.md

 ## Overview

-The extension uses `"omnibox"` manifest key and its parameter `"keyword"`.
-When `chrome.omnibox.onInputEntered.addListener()` is triggered and the keyword 'nt' is used, a new tab is opened with a google search for the user's input text.
+The extension uses the `"omnibox"` manifest key and its parameter `"keyword"`.
+When `chrome.omnibox.onInputEntered.addListener()` is called and the keyword 'nt' is used, a new tab is opened with a google search for the user's input text.

 ## Running this extension